madhavmehndiratta/blog/about.md

 PS- There are a lot more amazing ways to crack a system, and maybe you will find more exciting ways than listed.
 It's just to share the pleasure that I found in my journey, so enjoy my writeups.</p>

 <p algin="justify">
 Also, this blog is open to both appreciation and criticism.
 More topics and suggestions for writeups are most welcome.
-For feedbacks, you can contact me <a href="/contact">here.</a></p>
+For feedbacks, you can contact me <a href="/contact">here</a> or send an email to <a href="mailto:contact@infosecarticles.com"> contact@infosecarticles.com.</a></p>